-Having impacted wisdom teeth is often mentioned, although your canine teeth can also be impacted.
-This means they are in the wrong position and quite commonly, buried in your jaw below the tooth line.
+Impacted wisdom teeth are common, although as in the video, other teeth including canines can be impacted.
+This means they are in the wrong position, buried in your jaw below the tooth line.

-You should have four permanent canine (eye) teeth, which normally come through at age 11-13.
-They can be in the wrong place due to jaw abnormalities, a missing, or small front tooth (incisor) or a baby tooth staying in position too long.
+You should have four permanent canine teeth, which normally come through at age 11-13.
+They can be in the wrong place due to jaw abnormalities, a missing, or small front tooth, or a first tooth staying in place.

-Assessing patients individually is important, there are times where leaving a tooth in the jaw, or removal are good decisions.
-In the majority of cases, a combination of surgery and orthodontic treatment will address the problem.
+There are times where leaving a tooth in the jaw, or removal are good decisions for the future.
+In the majority of cases, a combination of surgery and orthodontic treatment will solve the problem.

 Most people have a general anaesthetic, which means you are asleep during surgery and will not remember anything.
-Whilst you are asleep, a local anaesthetic is used to numb the area, to prevent discomfort when you wake up.
+Whilst you are asleep, a local anaesthetic is used to numb the area, to prevent discomfort when you awake.

-Your surgeon will expose the tooth, by lifting the gum up and in most cases, will remove part of the bone around the tooth.
+Your surgeon will expose the impacted tooth, by lifting up the gum and in a proportion of cases, remove part of the bone around the tooth.

 Attaching a gold bracket and chain to the buried tooth can be helpful.
-This is used at a later stage of treatment by your orthodontist, to help move the tooth as part of your orthodontic treatment.
+This is used at a later stage by your orthodontist, to help move the tooth as part of orthodontic treatment.

-Another option is to apply a gauze, or pink paste healing dressing, or dressing plate, over a “window” in the gum above the impacted canine.
+Another option is to apply a gauze, or pink paste healing dressing, or dressing plate.
+Creating a “window” in the gum, above the impacted canine.

-The covering may be stitched in place, helps the area to heal and preserves opportunity for your orthodontist to realign the tooth, rather than the issue you had starting to repeat itself.
+The cover dressing may be stitched in place, which helps with healing and preserves access for your orthodontist.
+They can realign the tooth, rather than the issue you had being able to repeat itself.

 Your treatment will be taken forward by an orthodontist and in the case of our Harley Street clinic, remains in house.
 Both a consultant maxillofacial surgeon and skilled orthodontist are resident.

-If soluble stitches were used, they will have dissolved.
-Where a gold bracket and chain have been attached to the incisor, this can involve a stitch to keep the chain out of the way, which is removed by your orthodontist.
+Any issues from surgery should have passed, the soluble stitches be dissolved.
+If a gold bracket and chain were attached to the tooth and a stitch used to keep the chain out of the way, this is removed by your orthodontist.

-The chain is there to be attached to braces, possibly in different ways at varying stages.
-You need to allow several months for the incisor to be realigned but what can be achieved is remarkable.
+The chain is there to attach to braces, perhaps in different ways at varying stages.
+You need to allow several months for canine teeth to be realigned but what can be achieved is remarkable.

-There will always be unusual cases and these can be solved, possibly by transplanting the tooth to the right position.
-For most patients, an orthodontic solution will see their smile become quite normal.
+There will always be unusual cases, which can be solved, possibly by transplanting the tooth to the right position.
+For most patients, initial treatment and an orthodontic solution will see their smile become normal.